 The Aussie government recently pledged millions to the effort, the latest in a push for clinical research into cannabis for cancer.

-Now, the Australian government is taking this one step further by funding clinical research into cannabis for cancer patients.
 Health Minister Greg Hunt made the announcement on October 5, 2019.
 The federal government has pledged $3 million AUD to explore how cannabis may help those living with cancer.

 Even among countries with medical cannabis, this is an extraordinary step.
 As we shall see, while there may be substantial anecdotal evidence for the use of cannabis for cancer, there is little evidence through clinical trials.